You have probably asked, “what can I do instead of lunges that won’t hurt my knees?”

 5. Single-Leg Deadlift

-Single leg deadlifts require more bending at the hips than the knees, so they primarily target the hamstring.
+Single-leg deadlifts are a top alternative to lunges if you have bad knees because they don’t require as much bending at the knees.
+Single-leg deadlifts require more bending at the hips than the knees, so they primarily target the hamstring.
 The other muscles involved include the quads, glutes, abdominals, back, and many stabilizing muscles.
+Single-leg deadlifts are also excellent for balance training.

 - Place feet hip-width apart.